aniketchhaikuria/Smartphone-Sales-Performance-Dashboard/README.md

 ## Project Structure

-- `smartphone_sales_dashboard.twbx`: The Tableau workbook file containing the dashboard.
+- `Smartphone Performance Dashboard.twbx`: The Tableau workbook file containing the dashboard.
 - `smartphone_sales.csv`: The dataset used for the analysis.
 - `SQL_queries.sql`: SQL queries used to preprocess and analyze the data.
 - `README.md`: Project documentation and overview.